 Prime Harvesting has the tendency to first liquidate bonds and let equity gains run for a while before withdrawing.
 If you have the bad luck of an equity drawdown early during retirement (sequence of return risk!) you avoid selling stocks at the bottom and first live off the bond portfolio until equities recover.
 Smart move!

 You could potentially get lower sustainable withdrawal rates if equities have a very long and sustained bull market (1991-2000) and you start liquidating equities too early by consistently breaching the upper guardrail.
 But that’s when you least worry about suffering a slightly smaller safe withdrawal rate: 7% or 8%, who cares?
 PH helps you when you need it the most: when the fixed withdrawal method only sustains a sub-4% withdrawal rate.
 Of course, the idea isn’t new.
-Wade Pfau and Kitces have a paper about this exact topic: Why you want a rising (!) equity glide path in retirement.
+Wade Pfau and Kitces have a paper on this exact topic: Why you want a rising (!) equity glide path in retirement.
+I wrote about the idea of rising glidepaths in Part 19 and Part 20 of this series.

 Here are a few things that we don’t like about this approach: